rahlk/Randoms/_README.md

     - If you haven't already, configure JAVA_HOME. (see [instructions](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html))
   + To run ES, we run `elasticsearch.bat` located in the bin folder (in elasticsearch the directory) from a command window.
 This will start ElasticSearch running in the foreground in the console, meaning we'll see errors in the console and can shut it down using `CTRL+C`. *Note: We don't have to start this manually.
 Our code will automatically spawn an ES process if its not running already.*
   + Append `X:\<elasticsearch-directory>\bin\` folder to windows PATH (update PATH variable in *Control Panel > System > Advanced System Settings > Environment Variables*)
-  + To get started with Elastisearch, a lots of cool resources are available in elastic.co and a good introduction [here](http://joelabrahamsson.com/elasticsearch-101/).
+  + To get started with Elastisearch, a lots of cool resources are available in (elastic.co)[elastic.co] and a good introduction [here](http://joelabrahamsson.com/elasticsearch-101/).

 2. Setting up Python:
   + We use anaconda by continuum.io (see [Why?](https://www.continuum.io/why-anaconda))